zaidansani/thevault/content/the repository/cs2100/Memory/Pipelining.md

 > [!remark] There are other branch prediction schemes.
 Only one is covered here.

-> [!note] Simple prediction: All brnaches are assumed to not be taken.
+> [!note] Simple prediction: All braNches are assumed to not be taken.

 After outcome of branch:
 - Not taken